G. Sue Kasun

 - Biography

-G. Sue Kasun is an associate professor of language education.
-She has extensively researched with Mexican-origin populations for over two decades.
-Her work is multi-sited, situated in sending and receiving communities spanning the U.S.-Mexican border, highlighting the trans-nationalism of many immigrant communities.
-Her co-edited book, “Applying Anzalduan Frameworks to understand transnational youth identities: Bridging culture, language, and schooling at the U.S.-Mexican border,” was published in 2022 by Routledge.
+With two decades of research with Mexican-origin populations, her work is multi-sited, situated in sending and receiving communities spanning the U.S.-Mexican border, highlighting the transnationalism of many immigrant communities.
+Her co-edited book, “Applying Anzalduan Frameworks to understand transnational youth identities: bridging culture, language and schooling at the U.S.-Mexican border,” (Routledge) won the American Educational Studies Association’s (AESA) Critics’ Choice Award in 2023.
+Her latest book, “Decolonizing Study Abroad through the Identities of Latinx Students: A Manifesto to Reclaim Identities and Heritage,” (Routledge) with co-authors Beth Marks and Julián Jefferies, won the 2024 AESA Critics’ Choice Award.

 - Publications